Carson Wentz Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 Season Stats

-- He's also rushed 35 times for 138 yards and one touchdown, averaging 12.5 yards per game.
+- He's also carried the ball 35 times for 138 yards and one touchdown, averaging 12.5 yards per game.

-- The Colts have run 53.3% passing plays and 46.7% rushing plays this season.
-They rank fourth in the NFL in scoring.
+- The Colts have called a pass in 53.3% of their plays from scrimmage this year while running the ball 46.7% of the time.
+This offensive attack ranks fourth in the NFL in points scored.

 - Wentz has attempted 41 of his 354 passes in the red zone, accounting for 35.0% of his team's red zone plays.